 Hydraulic Fracture.
 Prior to any ground-disturbing activities, the Los Osos Community Services District shall prepare a frac-out plan for all activities with the potential to result in hydraulic fracture.
-The plan shall include the location of all water withdrawal and injection wells, the types and quantities of chemicals used in the hydraulic fracturing fluids, the methods for disposing of wastewater, the procedures for monitoring water quality, and the procedures for responding to spills and leaks.
+The plan shall include the types and quantities of chemicals used in the hydraulic fracturing fluids, the methods for disposing of wastewater, the procedures for monitoring water quality, and the procedures for responding to spills and leaks.
 Additionally, the plan shall include measures to prevent frac-out from occurring (e.g., using lower pressures, less toxic chemicals, lining wastewater disposal pits, etc.), procedures for detecting frac-out as early as possible (i.e., monitoring water quality, inspecting bores, conducting pressure tests, etc.), and procedures for responding to frac-out in a timely manner.
+The Los Osos Community Services District shall submit the plan for review by the State Water Board or Central Coast Regional Water Quality Control Board.